dynamoose/dynamoose/docs/api/Model.md

 # Model

 The Model object represents one DynamoDB table.
+It takes in both a name and a schema and has methods to retrieve, and save items in the database.

 ## dynamoose.model(name, schema)